Quek Ling Kiong

 Moses Gay En Hui

-Hailed by The Straits Times as an “excellent young conductor”, Moses Gay’s first foray into conducting began at the age of 16, where he earned great praise from renowned Chinese conductor Ku Lap Man while conducting Phoon Yew Tien’s The Forge Ahead.
-Since then, he has developed into an outstanding musician, graduating with First Class Honours from the Nanyang Academy of Fine Arts and obtaining a Master’s Degree in Orchestral Conducting at the China Conservatory of Music, both on full scholarship.
+Hailed by The Straits Times as an “excellent young conductor”, Moses Gay’s conducting journey began at age 16, when he earned high praise from renowned Chinese conductor Ku Lap-man, who called him “a rising star of the conducting world”, while conducting Phoon Yew Tien’s The Forge Ahead.
+He graduated with First Class Honours from the Nanyang Academy of Fine Arts and obtained a Master’s Degree in Orchestral Conducting from the China Conservatory of Music, both on full scholarship.

 Wang Chenwei